axie123/tencent-2019/README.md

 # tencent-2019
-The repo for the project I did with a lab at Vector for the Tencent 2019 chemical competition.
+Work done for the Tencent 2019 chemicals competition